05/11/2024

 CVAs give struggling businesses a plan to keep going and pay back debt.
 Liquidation sells off a company’s stuff to pay creditors, and leftover debts are forgotten.
 Navigating these steps well is key to success.

-Crisis resolution in business
+crisis resolution in business

 In tough M&A situations, directors’ jobs can change from looking after investors to caring for the debt holders.
 They must make smart choices to avoid trouble.
 Keeping good records of their choices is vital.